 - Wear long-sleeved shirts and long pants.

-- If possible, use a pair of tweezers or specially designed tick forceps to grasp the tick by the head.
+- You can use your fingers or fine-tipped tweezers to grasp the tick by the head.

 How do I know if I should see my doctor after being bitten by a tick?

-- The risk of getting a tick-borne disease is small, especially if the tick is removed soon after
+The risk of getting a tick-borne disease is small, especially if the tick is removed within 24 hours of attachment.

-- A rash may appear on one or more places on the body and is usually not painful or itchy.
+- A rash may appear on one or more places on the body, may include one or more rashes, and is usually not painful or itchy.

 - It is common to develop an area of inflammation and itching up to the size of a quarter right after being bitten by a tick.
 This is due to your body’s reaction to the tick’s saliva and is not a symptom of Lyme disease.